 If you haven’t noticed how Christians have been viewed by the world lately, then you have probably been living under a rock.
 In less than 30 years, we (and by that I mean the entire church body – those who follow Jesus as Saviour from all denominations) have gone from a force of good in the world to something that is mocked and shunned.
 One has to wonder, why?
 What happened?
 When did it become acceptable in society to mock God?

 The changes were subtle, and they started in the education system with the banning of prayer and Bibles in schools.
 From there the movement to strike God (and particularly Jesus’ name) from any government-funded programs and institutions grew.
-It blossomed to banning the Ten Commandments in public places, saying Merry Christmas in stores and making sure that no public school Christmas pageant mentioned the baby Jesus (a name deemed offensive).
+It blossomed into banning the Ten Commandments in public places, saying Merry Christmas in stores and making sure that no public school Christmas pageant mentioned the baby Jesus (a name deemed offensive).
 In less than 30 years Jesus has gone from being a loving Saviour of the world to the figurehead of a church that is considered hateful, intolerant, homophobic, Islamophobic, “deplorable” right-wing nut-jobs.

 And it’s all our fault!